MeowSpark/gooey/README.md

 ## About

-rbxpm is a fork of Wally; a Roblox package manager.
+rbxpm is a fork of rbxpm; a Roblox package manager.
 This fork intends to resolve common (and unresolved) pain points, and limitations, and introduce new features.

 ### Differences
 - Support path dependencies